talk

 What is he talking about?

-Before he turned away, I witnessed something cross his face, overcast, yet I said nothing.
+Before he turned away, I witnessed something cross his face, like an overcast sky, yet I said nothing.

 This lamb-like ally with gentle determination graduated with the Greek and Latin prizes and went on to Yale University.